Nuuk: Historical buildings

-Nuuk Cathedral

-The Church of Our Saviour of the Lutheran diocese of Greenland was built in 1849, and the tower was added in 1884.
+Nuuk CathedralThe Church of Our Saviour of the Lutheran diocese of Greenland was built in 1849, and the tower was added in 1884.
 The red building with a clock tower and steeple is a prominent site on the landscape.
-The church received the status of Nuuk Cathedral in 1994, when the first bishop was Kristian Mørk, followed in 1995 by Sofie Petersen, a native of Greenland and the second woman in Denmark to become a bishop.
+The church received the status of Nuuk Cathedral in 1994.
+The first bishop was Kristian Mørk, followed in 1995 by Sofie Petersen, a Greenland native and the second woman in Denmark to become a bishop.

 The Herrnhut House was the center of the Moravian mission of New Herrnhut.
 Other landmarks include the Hans Egede Church and the Statue of Hans Egede.

-National Museum

-Greenland National Museum is in Nuuk and was one of the first museums established in Greenland, inaugurated in the mid-1960s.
-The museum has many artifacts and exhibits related to Greenland's archaeology, history, art, and handicrafts, and contains the Qilakitsoq mummies.
+National MuseumGreenland National Museum is in Nuuk and was one of the first museums established in Greenland, inaugurated in the mid-1960s.
+It has many artifacts and exhibits related to Greenland's archaeology, history, art, and handicrafts, and contains the Qilakitsoq mummies.